wlans/MMM-AccuWeatherForecastDeluxe/README.md

 You can request an API key to access data here: https://openweathermap.org/api/one-call-api

-Free tier is fine -- this module will not make any where near 1000 request on one day. (†SEE NOTE ABOUT MULTIPLE INSTANCES)
+Free tier is fine -- by itself, a single instance of this module will not make any where near 1000 request on one day with the default `updateInterval` of `10`.

 Find out your latitude and longitude here: https://www.latlong.net/